-We review the Titan Linux – a rising star in the Linux distro space and bring Debian stable with KDE Plasma flavour with its unique tools.
+We review Titan Linux – a rising star in the Linux distro space and bring Debian stable with KDE Plasma flavour with its unique tools.

 Titan Linux – What does it offer?

 Titan Linux is a Debian-stable based Linux distribution which features the KDE Plasma desktop.
 It is a fairly new distribution that aspires to be user-friendly and minimal.
 Developed by a two-member team, Titan Linux brings a unique experience to Debian’s experience by eliminating several packages and giving out-of-the-box hardware support.